Carl Borromäus Andreas Ruthart

-Carl Borromäus Andreas Ruthart, also known as Carl Ruther and Karl Ruthard; in Italian as Carlo Borromeo Rutardo (1630, Danzig - c.
-1703, L'Aquila) was a German painter who spent most of his career in Italy.
+Carl Borromäus Andreas Ruthart (1630 – c.
+1703; also known as Carl Ruther and Karl Ruthard; in Italian as Carlo Borromeo Rutardo) was a German painter who spent most of his career in Italy.
 During the last years of his life, he was referred to as Frà Andrea.
 He considered himself to be a follower of Peter Paul Rubens.

 Biography

+He was born in Danzig.
 Around 1650, he was an apprentice of Daniel Schultz.
 From 1663 to 1664, he was a Guild Master in Antwerp.
 In the late 1660s, he passed through Regensburg on his way to Vienna, where he stayed for two years.
 Initially, he was an animal painter and specialized in depicting predators; especially the large cats, with harsh background scenes.
 Such paintings were very popular in Germany at the time.
 He also collaborated with Wilhelm Schubert van Ehrenberg, adding animals to his landscapes.

-After moving to Italy, around 1672, he turned to painting sacred subjects, beginning with decorations for the choir at the Church of Sant'Eusebio in Rome.
+After moving to Italy, around 1672, Ruthart turned to painting sacred subjects, beginning with decorations for the choir at the Church of Sant'Eusebio in Rome.